amoyament/BattleShipProject/README.md

    java BattleshipGame
    ```

 3. **Play**: Follow the on-screen instructions to input your guesses and play the game.
-The program will provide feedback on whether your guesses are hits, misses, or sunk ships.
+The program will tell you if your guesses are hits, misses, or sunken ships.

 4. **Quit**: To quit the game, simply close the terminal or press `Ctrl+C`.